-The Board of Trustees for Westwind School Division No. 74 Is committed to providing welcoming, safe, caring and respectful environments for all students, staff, parents and community members.
+The Board of Trustees for Westwind School Division is committed to providing welcoming, safe, caring and respectful environments for all students, staff, parents and community members.
 The Board affirms the rights, as provided for in the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms, of each staff member employed by the board and each student enrolled in a school operated by the Board.
 Staff and students will not be discriminated against as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms.

 It is the belief of the Board that all members of the school community have the right and responsibility to treat and be treated with dignity, respect, and fairness and, as such, each school has the responsibility to ensure that students and their families will feel safe in bringing forth issues and concerns that are important to them.

 For “ALL” refers specifically to the Alberta Human Rights Act range of protected rights for individuals, specifically prohibiting discrimination, harassment or bullying based on “race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.” – see Appendix 1

 - A safe school learning environment for all is one that is physically, emotionally and psychologically safe, characterized by: